omnetpp/omnetpp/ui/org.omnetpp.cdt/templating-readme.txt

         "nedTypeName" -- derived from the file name
         "bannerComment" -- with copyright notice, etc

+TODO document: .fti "freemarker template include" files (they open in the FreeMarker editor, but get ignored on template initiation (ie. don't get copied over))

 TODO document glob patterns in verbatimFiles etc